 For this year’s festival we return to The John Lyon’s Theatre, Covent Garden from 11th – 24th June – we look forward to seeing you there!

 Can’t wait until June?
 Join one of our workshops which are running now – Book here

 Our programme announcement for 2018 will be published here soon.
 Sign up to our newsletter by entering your email to hear the news first.

 FeSTeLõn: The Festival of Spanish Theatre, London, is an independent initiative which creates a cultural exchange between Spanish theatre companies and London audiences.

 It was founded in 2013 by Mariví Rodríguez Quiñones, a lecturer at King’s College London, in response to the lack of Spanish theatre being performed in the English capital.

-Over the past five years FeSTeLõn has been growing and gaining more and more of a presence in London, not only amongst Spanish speakers nor Londoners alone but also, as our surveys from FeSTeLõn 2017 have shown with over 15% of our audience having a first language outside of Spanish or English, the festival’s reach expands much further.
-Furthermore, with the use of surtitles the productions are also accessible to those who are hard of hearing.
-Through this, FeSTeLõn has been able to allow Spanish theatre companies to perform in their native language whilst also guaranteeing that all those interested in Spanish theatre, regardless of their knowledge of the language, are able to participate and enjoy the productions.
+Over the past five years FeSTeLõn has been growing and gaining more of a presence in London, with a diverse audience.
+Our surveys from FeSTeLõn 2017 have shown over 15% of our audience have a first language outside of Spanish or English.
+Through the use of surtitles the productions are also accessible to those who are hard of hearing.
+FeSTeLõn has been able to allow Spanish theatre companies to perform in their native language whilst also guaranteeing that all those interested in Spanish theatre, regardless of their knowledge of the language, are able to participate and enjoy the productions.